Aswendt-Lab/AIDAmri/README.md

 we recommend using it for better performance, as emulation may result in a general slowdown.
 </details>

+## BRANCHES

+AIDAmri is organized into multiple branches to support development, collaboration, and species-specific adaptations:

+- **`main`** – the stable branch containing officially released and validated versions of AIDAmri for mice.
+- **`open-dev`** – the public development branch that can be used by external contributors to implement code modifications, enhancements, or bug fixes.
+  *Researchers and developers are welcome to fork the repository, work within the `open-dev` branch, and submit pull requests for review.*
+- **`rat`** – a dedicated branch for rat MRI data, including modified atlas and template versions optimized for rat brain imaging and analysis.

+Each branch is continuously synchronized to ensure compatibility with the core AIDAmri framework and Docker-based environment.

 ## EXAMPLE FILES

 Download [**here**](https://gin.g-node.org/Aswendt_Lab/testdata_AIDA) (you probably have to clone the dataset from the gin repo.
 The files are annexed files, also use the raw_data folder as the test data).\